Illewong, New South Wales: Heyday

+Decline

+The mine was closed, between December 1909 and September 1910, after which mine development work recommenced.
+By late 1909, both Illewomg and the nearby larger village of Wrightville were in decline.
+A storekeeper, Thomas Predergast, had stores in both villages, but his business failed in mid 1909.
+The last storekeeper, Mr Milson, decided to relocate to Wrightville, in December 1909, and Illewong was left without any store at all.

-The village once had two hotels.
-One hotel, the Royal Hotel, also known as 'Daley's Hotel'. was totally destroyed, in a fire, at the end of March 1910.
-The building was owned by a reformed bushranger, Patrick Daley, and it was fully-insured.
+The village had two hotels.
+One hotel, the Royal Hotel, also known as 'Daley's Hotel', was totally destroyed, in a fire, at the end of March 1910.
+By The building was owned by a reformed bushranger, Patrick Daley, and it was fully-insured.
 The village's remaining hotel, the Bee Mountain Hotel, also known as 'Martin's Hotel', also burned down, in November 1914; it was also insured.
 The causes of both fires were unknown, but the timing of each fire corresponded to a protracted interruption of mining activity at Illewong, and neither hotel was ever rebuilt.
 Martin was about to take over the Royal Hotel, at Canbelego, when it too was destroyed by fire in February 1915.

 The village had a policeman, Constable Malony, who had been stationed there for seven years, when he was found dead with an apparently self-inflicted gunshot wound to the head, in October 1912.
 He was about to be transferred to Parkes, and his body was found when his replacement arrived.
 He was buried in the village's cemetery.

-The police station closed around December 1913.
+Copper production only recommenced in April 1912.
+Low copper prices led the mine to close again in March 1913, putting further downward pressure on the village's population.The police station closed around December 1913.
+The school closed in May 1916.